-Chalapathy Neti is currently the Vice President, Development and Offering Management, IBM Watson Education.
+Chalapathy Neti is currently the Vice President, IBM Watson Education.
 In this role, he is responsible for developing and delivering innovative cognitive solutions to transform education, and taking them to market.

 Prior to this role, he was Director of Education Transformation, leading IBM’s global research to define and develop information technology innovations to transform education towards a more personalized, outcome-based and low-cost system.

 From 2010-2012, he was the Director and Global Leader, Healthcare Transformation, at IBM Research.
 In this role he co-led an IBM wide strategy to define IBM’s approach to healthcare transformation and led an orchestrated innovation effort across the worldwide team, culminating in the launch of foundational solutions like IBM Smarter Care soluion in 2012, laying the foundation for the launch of IBM Watson Health business unit (2015).

 Prior to this role, he held a variety of senior management and technical positions in IBM Research and IBM business divisions: Senior Manager of Information Analysis and Interaction (2005-2008) technologies, managing several research groups to develop text, image and video analysis technologies and its application to Bio-medical Informatics, Medical Imaging and Decision intelligence (e.g. Customer Intelligence, Fraud detection and Video Surveillance); CTO of IBM’s Digital Media business (2004) leading the development of Digital media management offerings; Manager of audio-visual speech technologies (2001-2003) to lead the development of rich media analysis (speech, audio and video) and mining.
 He has been with IBM since 1990.